-Gear up with binoculars and watch humpback whales tail slap, blow spray into the air and “pilot” from the shores of the Napali Coast in Kauai and Lahaina in Maui.
+Gear up with binoculars to watch humpback whales' tails slap, blow spray into the air and “pilot” from the shores of Kauai's Napali Coast and Maalaea Bay on Maui.

 Get To Know Our Gentle Giants